I'm offering private, professional counselling in the inner suburbs of Sydney, Wollombi, and also online - wherever you find yourself.

 My first career was in media, and after volunteering in a personal support role for 5 years I trained up so I could take on counselling clients professionally.

-I have been facilitating groups and counselling 1 on 1 for over 5 years now.
+I have been facilitating groups and counselling one-on-one for over 6 years now.

 B.A / Graduate Diploma of Counselling